 Always Okay to Add Berries – You can never go wrong by adding more berries to your breakfast.
 Sliced strawberries, blueberries, blackberries, or even cherries bring some sweetness, fiber, and vitamin C when sprinkled over the surface of your smoothie.

-Power Up With Protein Powder – If you need this mixture to keep you full for most of the morning, try adding a scoop of vegan protein powder.
-This one is our favorite!
+Power Up With Protein Powder – If you need this mixture to keep you full for most of the morning, try adding a scoop of vegan protein powder—like these brands.

 A Nod to Chopped Nuts – Experiment with texture by topping with a few candied walnuts or your favorite nuts.
 This will add healthy fat, fiber, and protein to your smoothie and make it into more of a meal.